ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 * Delete an access key.
 * Delete all access keys for a user.
 * Delete the login profile for a user.
+* Delete all ssh Public Keys for a user.
+* Delete all service Specific credentials for a user.
+* Delete all signing certificates for a user.
+* De-activate all active mfa devices for a user.
+* Delete all active mfa virtual devices for a user.

 ---
 ## Function - AWS IAM: List Users